spataphore1337/faststream/docs/docs/en/getting-started/publishing/index.md

 ## Publishing

 **FastStream** can also be used as a Broker client to send messages in other applications.
-It is quite straightforward and similar to *aiohttp* or *requests*.

 You just need to `#!python connect` your broker, and you are ready to send a message.
 Additionally, you can use *Broker* as an async context manager to establish a connection and disconnect when leaving the scope.

-To publish a message, simply set up the message content and a routing key:
+To publish a message, provide the message content and a routing key:

 === "AIOKafka"
     ```python